-Place popped corn in a large bowl or pan.
+Place popped corn in a large bowl or pan (make sure you

-Candy Thermometer.
-If you don't have a candy thermometer, drop a small amount of sugar syrup into very cold water -
+Cooking Thermometer.
+If you don't have a cooking thermometer, drop a small amount of sugar syrup into very cold water -

 it will solidify but will separates into hard brittle threads when done.
 Remove from heat and add vanilla extract,

 stirring only enough to combine.
-If you choose to use some food dye, add it now.
+If you choose to use some food dye or tint, add it now.

 is the type of cooking thermometer that I prefer and use in my cooking.
 I get many readers

 asking what cooking thermometer that I prefer and use in my cooking and baking.
 I, personally, use the